ltdrdata/nodepack-test2-do-not-install/README.md

-This is a test nodepack for testing the security features of ComfyUI.
+This is a test nodepack for safely testing the functionality of **ComfyUI-Manager**.
 Please do not install this nodepack.